San Diego Missed Breaks Attorney

 Paid rest periods of ten minutes for every four hours or major fraction thereof must be provided and made available to hourly employees.
 The employer must clearly communicate to hourly employees that they are authorized and permitted to take rest breaks, which must come as near as practicable to the middle of the four-hour period.
 Rest periods may not be grouped together nor taken at the end of the day in order to leave early, unless the employee elects without coercion to waive one or more rest periods.

 Have you been denied breaks or wages?
-Schedule a free appointment with one of our experienced employment attorneys.
+Schedule a free appointment with one of our experienced missed breaks attorneys.